redScorpes/Pong_with_a_Twist/README.md

 ## Pong with a Twist

-This is my personal Twist on Pong with PowerUps, a Stamina-Bar and local multiplayer.
+This is my personal Twist on Pong made in Rust with PowerUps, a Stamina-Bar and local multiplayer.

 ### List of the PowerUps which currently are in the game: